- Written by Dr.Mehmet Demircioglu

 Bruising around the eyes does not usually mean the grafts were damaged.
 The grafts sit in the recipient area.
 Eye bruising usually reflects fluid movement and small vessel leakage in the surrounding tissue, not graft displacement.

-How do medicines and bleeding risk change the answer?
+Medicines and bleeding risk change the answer

 With prescribed aspirin and hair transplant surgery, heart and stroke history matter more than cosmetic convenience.
 Ibuprofen before hair transplant surgery raises a different medicine question, and painkillers after hair transplant need careful selection after surgery.

-What can reduce swelling and bruising without touching the grafts?
+Reduce swelling without touching the grafts

 The first rule is to protect the recipient area.
 Do not press ice onto grafts.
 Do not massage the transplanted zone.
 Do not rub the forehead downward toward the grafts unless your own clinic gave a very specific instruction and showed you the safe area.